 Some of our favorite shops on 5th Avenue:

-- Beacon’s Closet – One of the best Brooklyn thrift stores, one of two locations in Brooklyn, full of deals on used designer clothes, shoes, and other items.
+Beacon’s Closet – One of the best thrift stores in Park Slope and in Brooklyn as well as one of two locations in Brooklyn, full of deals on used designer clothes, shoes, and other items.

-- Annie’s Blue Ribbon General Store – This adorable shop sells all kinds of great gifts and small finds for yourself or a friend, family member, or even pet!
+Annie’s Blue Ribbon General Store – This adorable shop sells all kinds of great gifts and small finds for yourself or a friend, family member, or even pet!
+Check out more amazing gift stores and boutiques in Brooklyn.

 Some of our favorite eateries on 5th Avenue:

-- Miriam – This Mediterranean restaurant is one of the more popular eateries in Park Slope serving up Israeli inspired food and is a great stop for brunch.
+Miriam – This Mediterranean restaurant is one of the more popular eateries in Park Slope serving up Israeli inspired food and is a great stop for brunch, be sure to order an extra side of hummus and try their shakshuka!

-- Calexico – A lively Mexi-Cali restaurant serving up giant burritos, tacos, and all other tasty meals plus Taco Tuesday specials.
+Calexico – A lively Mexi-Cali restaurant serving up giant burritos, tacos, and all other tasty meals plus Taco Tuesday specials.
+I personally love their carne asada burrito with crunch tortilla crisps inside!

-- Sip N Play – This new game board cafe has treats, eats, and drinks all while you play board games!
+Sip N Play – This game board cafe has treats, eats, and drinks all while you play board games!

 Stroll down 7th Avenue

 Another idea for what to do in Park Slope if you’re looking for a leisurely stroll is to walk up and down 7th Avenue.
-Here you’ll find what seems like a 19th-century church on every other block, cafes, restaurants, and local shops for this area’s residents.
+This is another main thoroughfare of the Park Slope neighborhood dotted with eateries, shops, and cafes – just a little quieter than 5th Avenue.

 7th Avenue is beautiful, you’ll see the quintessential brownstone-lined streets, shops, and of course all those magnificent churches.